tiankonguse/awesome-knowledge-graph/CONTRIBUTING.md

         }
       }

+      /* curly braces are not required for single-line statements
+       *  but they are allowed if you like them
+       */
-      /* Single line scopes should not have braces */ if (1)
+      if (1)
         hi();
       else if (2)